Coming soon: A major revision of this article

 Your character influences your perspective, and therefore how you see the facts, as well as which facts you consider more important.
 Your character also determines how you think, and therefore how you judge.
 So if you have a community of believers with a wide variety of personalities and therefore differing judgments, how can they serve each other?
 By judging each other.
 Just as each brings a unique ability to the community, each also brings a unique perspective and judgment.

 Offering your opinion or judgment to others is the easy part.
-Your self-centered attitude wants others to know and accept what you think, so it is very natural to tell them.
+Your self-centered attitude wants others to know and accept what you think, so it’s very natural to tell them.
 The hard part, however, is accepting the opinions or judgments of others.
 Obviously, it would do no good for everyone to express their opinion if no one listened, so God also tells us to submit to each other; that is, accept their judgment.

 Consider an example.
 Let’s say you have to make a decision, so you consider the facts, come to a decision and act on it.
-Then another believer, perhaps your spouse or friend, comes to you and explains why you should not have done it.
+Then another believer, perhaps your spouse or friend, comes to you and explains why you shouldn’t have done it.
 Whose judgment do you accept, yours or theirs?

 The natural (self-centered) reaction is to defend your decision.
 The supernatural reaction is to humble yourself, then remind yourself that God gave us different character types so we could serve each other.
 This will enable you to listen to them and try to see the situation from their perspective.
 You may or may not need to change your decision, but you certainly need to consider their judgment.